Six Phases of the Website Design and Development Process

-This is also the point where we decide what technologies should be implemented – contact forms, custom post types, specific plugins, etc.
+This is also where we decide what technologies should be implemented – contact forms, custom post types, specific plugins, etc.

 Phase Three: Design

 Target audience is one of the key factors taken into consideration here.
-A site aimed at teenagers, for example, will look much different than one meant for a financial institution.
-Elements such as your company logo or colors are also incorporated into the design to help strengthen the identity of your company on the web site.
+A site aimed at young adults, for example, will look much different than one meant for a financial institution.
+Branding elements such as your company logo and colors are also incorporated into the design to help strengthen your company’s identity on the website.

 Phase Four: Development

-Once the WordPress theme files have been developed, we also take your content and distribute it throughout the site, in the appropriate areas.
+Once the WordPress theme has been developed, we take your content and distribute it throughout the site in the appropriate areas.

 Phase Five: Testing and Delivery

-We test things such as the complete functionality of forms or other scripts, we test for last minute compatibility issues (viewing differences between different web browsers), ensuring that the site is optimized to be viewed properly in the most recent browser versions.
+We test things such as the complete functionality of forms or other features.
+We test for last-minute compatibility issues such as viewing differences between different web browsers or mobile devices.

 Once we receive your final approval, it is time to deliver the site.
-We upload the files to your server – in most cases, this also involves installing and configuring WordPress, along with a core set of essential plugins to help enhance the site.
-Here we quickly test again to make sure that all files have been uploaded correctly, and that the site continues to be fully functional.
+We migrate the files to your server.
+In most cases, this also involves installing and configuring WordPress and a core set of essential plugins to help enhance the site.
+Here we quickly test the site again to ensure everything has been set up correctly and that the site continues to be fully functional.

-This marks the official launch of your site, as it is now viewable to the public.
+This marks the official launch of your website, as it is now viewable to the public.

 Phase Six: Maintenance

-Once your site is launched, the development stage is not necessarily over.
+Once your site is launched, that doesn’t mean that all the work is over.

 One way to bring repeat visitors to your site is to offer updated content on a regular basis.
 And as new versions of WordPress and any installed plugins become available, those should be upgraded, as well.

-If you don’t feel comfortable running the upgrades yourself, and/or just prefer to better spend your time running your business instead of worrying about the web site.
-I will be more than happy to continue working together with you to keep your web site up to date.
+If you don’t feel comfortable running the upgrades yourself, and/or you prefer to better spend your time running your business instead of worrying about your website, I will be more than happy to continue working together with you to keep your website up to date.